Rates: $12 Taxes and fees and are not included. Rates subject to change.

 The Hiwassee State Scenic Rivers’ Gee Creek campground is a haven and a home-away-from-home to many river users.
 Campsites are more tent-friendly than most.
 Some of the campsites are close enough to the river to be lulled to sleep each night by the sound of rushing water.
 An easy walk will lead you along the rivers edge for fishing, nature walks or a brisk dip in the cold waters.

 Gee Creek primitive campground has 47 sites, each with a table, fire ring and a grill.
+There is a fee for their use and the stay limit is two weeks.
 Public water and a bathhouse containing sinks, commodes, and hot showers are located near the center of the campground.
-There is a fee for their use and the stay limit is two weeks.
+The bathhouse is available to campers at no additional charge.